Skip to content

 Terminal window

-# kubelet automatically restarts static pods when manifests change
+# kubelet restarts static pods when their manifests are touched or components restart.

 Terminal window